SINTEF-9012/mcsuite-operatorInterface/README.md

 MC-Suite Operator Interface

 # Configuration
 The session management feature of the operator interface leverages the CouchDB session mechanism.
-In case the operator interface is not hosted on the same server then CouchDB, the later has to be configured to accept cross-domain requests as depicted in the Cross-Origin Resource Sharing (CORS) specification.
-This can be done by modifying the CouchDB configuration called local.ini as follows:
+In case the operator interface is not hosted on the same server than CouchDB, the later has to be configured to accept cross-domain requests as depicted in the Cross-Origin Resource Sharing (CORS) specification.
+This can be done by modifying the CouchDB configuration file called "local.ini" as follows:

 [httpd]